City Year New York Board

 Prior to joining TowerBrook, Shannnon Barton was a member of the financial sponsors group in the Investment Banking Division at Citigroup.
 Shannon earned a degree in finance from Wake Forest University and received her MBA from the Stanford Graduate School of Business.

-Gary Clare a leader in Bain & Company's information technology and financial services practices.
+Gary Clare is a leader in Bain & Company's information technology and financial services practices.

 Gary has more than 20 years of consulting experience crossing a range of industries and encompassing a portfolio of multinational companies throughout North America and Europe.